HOA Reserve Fund Calculator

-Updated July 3, 2026 · Free, runs entirely in your browser — nothing you enter is sent anywhere
+Updated July 17, 2026 · Free, runs entirely in your browser, nothing you enter is sent anywhere

-Enter your major components, your current reserve balance, and (optionally) an interest rate and unit count.
-The calculator computes a straight-line, full-funding contribution: the annual and monthly amount that gets each component fully funded by the end of its remaining life, plus your association’s percent funded and the per-unit monthly cost.
+Use this free HOA reserve fund calculator to see how much your association should be setting aside for major repairs and replacements.
+Enter your major components, your current reserve balance, and (optionally) an interest rate and unit count, and the calculator computes a straight-line, full-funding contribution: the annual and monthly amount that gets each component fully funded by the end of its remaining life, plus your association’s percent funded and the per-unit monthly cost.
+It works the same for an HOA, a condominium association, or a townhome community.

 1. Your components